havok2063/boolean_parser/docs/sphinx/intro.rst

 Parsing SQLAlchemy Filters
 --------------------------

-The :py:class:`boolean_parser.parsers.sqla.SQLAParser` class for SQLAlchemy provides an additional ``filter`` function that converts a parsed boolean string into a SQLAlchemy filter condition useable in SQLAlchemy queries.
-Otherwise it behaves exactly the same as the core :py:class:`boolean_parser.parsers.base.Parser`.
+The `.SQLAParser` class for SQLAlchemy provides an additional ``filter`` function that converts a parsed boolean string into a SQLAlchemy filter condition useable in SQLAlchemy queries.
+Otherwise it behaves exactly the same as the core `.Parser`.

 Suppose we have a database with a table "table" and columns "x", and "y".
 The SQLAlchemy database session is defined in a `database` module, along with our SQLAlchemy ORM models, including a "TableModel", defined in a